endorh/aerobatic-elytra/README.md

 [<img alt="Join the Discord" src="https://img.shields.io/discord/1017484317636710520?color=%235865F2&label=&labelColor=4e4e4e&logo=discord&logoColor=white&style=flat-square"/>](https://discord.gg/gqYVjBq65U)

 # Aerobatic Elytra
-Essentially a flight simulator in Minecraft.
+Essentially, a flight simulator in Minecraft.

-This mod adds a new elytra item to the game, which when worn allows the player to roll in the air like a plane would, while also propelling itself with its attached rockets (as long as it has fuel).
+This mod adds a new elytra item to the game, which, when worn, lets the player roll in the air like a plane would, while also propelling itself with its attached rockets (as long as it has fuel).

 ## Main Features